 In 2011, Andy co-edited a theme issue of the Journal of Sociolinguistics on the sociolinguistics of performance.
 The issue included Andy's research into the way Flight of the Conchords stylise the voices of various popular musicians.

 From 2011 to 2013, Andy was closely involved with the World Internet Project as Project Co-ordinator and Lead Analyst.
-He now continues his involvement with ICDC through his ongoing position as Editorial Associate for the Journal of Sociolinguistics.
+He now continues his involvement with ICDC through his ongoing position as Reviews and Editorial Associate for the Journal of Sociolinguistics.